BorgwardtLab/sampling-outlier-detection/README.md

 * **Scalable**; the time complexity is linear in the number of data points,
 * **Effective**; it is empirically shown to be the most effective on average among existing distance-based outlier detection methods, and
-* **Easy to use**; you only need to input the number of samples, and small sample size (default value is 20) is shown to be a good choice.
+* **Easy to use**; it requires only one parameter, the number of samples, and small sample size (default value is 20) is shown to be a good choice.

 Please see the following paper for detailed information and refer it in your published research: